arcus/education_modules/bash_command_line_102/bash_command_line_102.md

 ```

 <div class = "warning">
+<b style="color: rgb(var(--color-highlight));">Warning!</b><br>

-Removing files from your command line interface with the `rm` command **removes** them from your computer.
+Removing files via your command line interface with the `rm` command **permanently removes** them from your computer.
 It does not move them to your "Trash" folder.

-Be completely sure that you want to remove a file before using the `rm` command.
+Be completely sure that you no longer need a file before using the `rm` command as YOU WILL NOT BE ABLE TO GET REMOVED FILES BACK unless you have another copy backed up somewhere else.
 </div>

-If you are sure you want to delete a directory, the recursive flag `-r` will recursively delete a folder and all of its contents, and the contents of any subfolders, and on an on until everything is gone.
+If you are sure you want to delete a directory, the recursive flag `-r` will recursively delete a folder and all of its contents, and the contents of any subfolders, and on and on until everything is gone.

 Maybe you no longer want a `red_animals` folder since all of its contents are available elsewhere: